MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Experiment

 \section{Experiment}

 The raw EEG data from each patient were preprocessed and segmented into equal length, $W$ (window length in seconds), using a sliding window approach with no overlap.
 Each segment of EEG has a dimension of $C \times N$, where $C$ is the number of channels, and $N$ is the number of time points of a single channel.
+In the MR-EEGWaveNet (see Table \ref{tab:multireso_EEGWaveNet_arch}), $C=19$, and $k$ is the order of layers in Module A(II).
 Let $F_{s}$ be the sampling frequency, then $N = WF_{s}$.

 For EEGWaveNet, the feature dimension is $F$=$32$, whereas in the case of MR-EEGWaveNet, it depends on the multiresolution parameter list $D$ (such as [$10$ s, $5$ s, $2$ s]).
 The number of parameters and the computational complexity of the models depend on $D$, $F$, and $W$.
 Here, the concatenated feature length $K$ depends on them and can be calculated as: